 The Doctor's sonic screwdriver once had its polarity reversed to turn it into an electromagnet and draw back a heavy bolt.

-In "The Day of the Doctor" has a big love letter to this trope.
+"The Day of the Doctor" has a big love letter to this trope.
 The Tenth and Eleventh Doctors try to do this at the same time to a time vortex, only for nothing to happen.
-The Tenth realizes that their screwdrivers are cancelling each other out, "confusing the polarity".
+The Tenth realizes that their screwdrivers are cancelling each other out: "we're confusing the polarity!"

 Space Cases: Catalina is having some trouble with the concept from her textbook.
 "Reverse the polarity of the neutron flow?
 What's that all about?"
 Aren't shout outs fun?
 Later in the episode, she sarcastically suggests reversing the polarity as a solution to their problem... and is shocked to find out that it actually is a legitimate solution.

 Paul Chuckle is always using this in Chucklevision.
 At one point he reverses the polarity of a UV light (which helps plants grow) to shrink his brother Barry.

 In the second season The Man from U.N.C.L.E. episode "The Minus-X Affair", THRUSH scientist Lillian Stemmler is developing a pair of drugs.
 One ("Plus-X") heightens the senses of the recipient to an almost superhuman degree.
 The other ("Minus-X") is intended to incapacitate its victims.
 And how is Minus-X made?
 Obviously:

 Arthur Rollo: Yes, yes.
 I know what it's supposed to do.
 But, uh, how about the other one?
 The Minus-X?